-Because of the prevalence and the seriousness of some software faults, the global economic impact is huge.
-The total cost of debugging has reached the impressive figures of $312 billion per annum.
-According to a research conducted at Cambridge University, programmers spend 50% of their development time finding flaws and fixing them.
+Because of the prevalence and the seriousness of some computer failures, the global economic impact is huge.
+The total cost of debugging has reached an impressive figure of $312 billion per annum.
+According to research conducted at Cambridge University, software engineers spend 50% of their development time finding flaws and fixing them.
 It truly is a lot of time.
 But still, we don’t want to have another disastrous computer error, right?
 The world has witnessed plenty of them already.

-Here are 5 examples of historical and expensive software bugs:
+Here are 5 examples of expensive and infamous software bugs:

 NASA – Mariner 1

-Back in 1962 the US planned to send the first spacecraft of the American Mariner program to Venus.
-Unfortunately that didn’t happen according to plan.
+Back in 1962, the US planned to send the first spacecraft of the American Mariner program to Venus.
+Unfortunately, that didn’t happen according to plan.
 Shortly after its launch, the rocket unexpectedly changed its intended course and stopped responding to commands sent from the guidance systems on the ground.
 The reason for the malfunction?
-A code error, of course.
-The most well-known explanation for the mid-course manoeuvre of Mariner 1 was that one of the software engineers missed a superscript bar when transcribing a handwritten formula into the computer code.
-Due to the omitted smoothing function indicated by the bar, the software interpreted the variations of velocity wrongly.
+Engineers found a programming error, of course.
+The most well-known explanation for the mid-course maneuver of Mariner 1 was that one of the software engineers missed a superscript bar when transcribing a handwritten formula into the computer code.
+Due to the omitted smoothing function indicated by the bar, the software interpreted the total value of the variations of velocity wrongly.
 Thus, instead of treating them as normal, the implementation treated them as serious.
-Respectively, it led to incorrect guidance signals, a rocket that veered off course and self-destruct commands issued by a NASA range safety officer.
+Respectively, it led to incorrect guidance signals and one of the most famous bugs in history.
+It caused the rocket to veer off course and self-destruct commands were issued by a NASA range safety officer.

 Mariner 1 failure cost $18.5 million.